-It is reccomended that all dwellings include an energy metering device which has an in-home display that demonstrates dwelling energy use and greenhouse gas emissions to the user.
+All dwellings must include an energy metering device which has an in-home display that demonstrates dwelling energy use and greenhouse gas emissions to the user.

-10:3.
+11.3.
 HEATING AND COOLING

-- To provide effective heating and cooling to each dwelling.

-- To ensure an appropriate level of comfort.

-- To minimise heat loss and resource use.
+- · To provide effective heating and cooling to each dwelling. - · To ensure an appropriate level of comfort - · To minimise heat loss and resource use.

-- Heating and cooling appliances are encouraged to have a minimum star rating as outlined below:
+- Heating and cooling appliances must have a minimum star rating as outlined below:

 - a.
 Gas convection heater = 4 Star.

 - b.
 Central Ducted = 5 Star.

 - c.
 A minimum duct insulation level of R1.5 must be used when ducted heating is desired.

 - d.
-Reverse Cycle < 2kW = 4 Star cooling and 4 Star heating.
+Reverse Cycle <2kW = 4 Star cooling and 4 Star heating.

 - e.
-Cooling Appliances < 2kW = 4 Star.
+Cooling Appliances <2kW = 4 Star.

 - f.
 Cooling Appliances 2 4kW = 5 Star.

 - g.
 Cooling Appliances 4 6kW = 4 Star.

 - h.
 Cooling Appliances 6 7kW = 3.5 Star.

-- i.
-An inverter system must be used when a split system air conditioner is desired.
+- An inverter system must be used when a split system air conditioner is desired.

 - j.
 A hydronic heating system may be installed.
 Although this type of heating does not have a star rating, it provides a comfortable radiant heat that is energy efficient.